Laulajatar/my-oblivion-mods/README.md

 If you actually happen to find this, it's "use at your own risk" territory.
 Stuff might be in all stages from "raw idea" to "fully working but not willing to deal with people and release it".
 I'll try to mark known problems here, but be warned.

+## A Rainbow of Treasaures - New Gems & Gem Dust

+Adds 7 new gems to the game, and gemdust for all 12 gems (7 + 5 vanilla) as well as pearl dust.
+The new gems are amethyst (purple), spinel (pink), aquamarine (light blue), onyx (black), peridot (light green), citrine (yellow) and tourmaline (cyan).
+The dust can be used for alchemy.
+Seems to be ready for release, needs a tiny bit of testing before.
+Considering compatibility to other gem mods, but has low priority as they usually have their own grinding mechanic.

 ## Ambient Dungeons

 Changes the ambient light of a couple of Ayleid ruins to be slightly tinted.
 It's not randomized, so all interiors belonging to one ruin will have the same color.
 Recommended to import C.lights and NoMerge the rest in Wrye Bash.
 No issues.